isomerpages/moe-spectrasec/_i-am-a/Student/Co Curricular Activities (CCA).md

 <h5>CCA Orientation For New Students</h5>

-<p align="justify">This is held in January for new students to find out more about CCAs offered in Spectra.
+This is held in January for new students to find out more about CCAs offered in Spectra.
 Parents will have to to submit the online CCA Option Form (where they must indicate the choices of CCAs) for their child/ward.

-</p><p align="justify">The link for the Online CCA Option Form will be shared by the Form Teachers accordingly.
+The link for the Online CCA Option Form will be shared by the Form Teachers accordingly.

-</p><p align="justify">Students are allocated to CCAs according to best fit based on student profile, student’s choice (subject to availability) and school needs.
+Students are allocated to CCAs according to best fit based on student profile, student’s choice (subject to availability) and school needs.

 ***

 ##### Transfer of CCA

-All transfer requests must be submitted formally in writing to HOD PE and CCA for consideration and approval.</p>
+All transfer requests must be submitted formally in writing to HOD PE and CCA for consideration and approval.